Instruction Set Architecture

 **A model of a computer which defines the instructions, data types, registers, main memory management, fundamental features, and the input/output model.**

-A device which *executes* the instructions defined by an instruction set architecture, or ISA, is known as an *implementation*.
+A device which executes and follows an instruction set architecture is known as an *implementation* of that architecture.

-An ISA specifies the *behaviour* of machine code running on any *arbitrary* implementation and thus can be implemented in *various ways* without altering the behaviour.
+An instruction set architecture defines the behaviour of machine code on any arbitrary implementation and thus allows software designed in a particular architecture to be implemented across many different hardware.

 ## Types of ISAs